Multi-Tenant Architecture

 Offboarding Tenants

 To offboard a tenant, deactivate their organization.
-This immediately revokes access for all users and access keys:
+This immediately revokes access for all users and access keys.
+You can deactivate an organization from the Partner Dashboard or via the API:

 PUT /v1/providers/{provider_id}/orgs/{org_id}